 FISCAL & STAFF IMPACT: There is no impact associated with receiving the report.

-RECOMMENDATION: Staff recommend that council receive the report and provide additional feedback both on the NC 54 crossing locations and potential bike share pilot hub locations.
+RECOMMENDATION: Staff recommend that council receive the report and provide additional feedback on the NC 54 crossing locations, potential bike share pilot hub locations, and draft bike share Town Code amendments.